Gaussian inference for data-driven state-feedback design of nonlinear systems: Gaussian inference of unknown coefficients

-w.p. $\delta$ which does not require the evaluation of remainder $R_k[f(x)]$.
 While $\tilde{\Sigma}_{\text{Cred}}$ is actually feasible for a controller synthesis by the full-block S-procedure \citep{SchererLMI}, we expect computationally demanding SOS optimization problems.
 Therefore, we suggest to first compute an ellipsoidal outer approximation of $\tilde{\Sigma}_{\text{Cred}}$.